indeterminateoutcomesstudios/Truth-Servitor/README.md

 Place your bot token into an external file called "token."
 Bot tokens may be acquired from [here](https://discordapp.com/developers/applications/me) after creating a Discord application.

-Place your Wolfram|Alpha API token into an external file called "wolfram_app_id."
+Place your WolframAlpha API token into an external file called "wolfram_app_id."
-Wolfram|Alpha API tokens may be acquired from [here](http://developer.wolframalpha.com/portal/myapps/index.html) after creating a Wolfram|Alpha ID and creating a new application.
+WolframAlpha API tokens may be acquired from [here](http://developer.wolframalpha.com/portal/myapps/index.html) after creating a WolframAlpha ID and creating a new application.

 Place your OpenWeatherMap API token into an external file called "owm_key."
 OpenWeatherMap tokens may be aquired from [here](http://openweathermap.org/).